kalwalt/kalwalt.github.io/_posts/2018-24-10-new-ideas-about-my-interactive-artworks.md

 {% assign path = 'assets/images/uploads/Art_Is_a_joke_interactive_slice.jpg' %}
 {% assign alt = 'Art is a joke interactive art with augmented reality by Walter Perdan' %}
 {% assign title = 'Art is a joke' %}
-{% assign caption = "Art is a joke, acrylic color on canvas, 70x50 cm, 2011."%}
+{% assign caption = "a slice of 'Art is a joke', acrylic color on canvas, 70x50 cm, 2011."%}

 {% responsive_image_block %}